airbytehq/airbyte/docs/integrations/sources/file.md

 ### Output schema

 At this time, this source produces only a single stream for the target file as it replicates only one file at a time for the moment.
 We'll be considering to improve this behavior by globing folders or use patterns to capture more files in the next iterations as well as more file formats and storage providers.
+Note that you should provide the `dataset_name` which dictates how the table will be identified in the destination (since `URL` can be made of complex characters)

 ### Features